shauli-ravfogel/academic-kickstart/content/post/inlp/index.md

 ### "Debiasing" word embeddings

 We begin with removing gender associations from GloVe word embeddings.
-Following previous works, we annotate word vectors by gender bias according to their projection on the he-she direction.
+Following previous works, we annotate word vectors by gender bias according to their projection on the $\overrightarrow{he} - \overrightarrow{she}$ direction.
 Initially, word vectors are clustered by gender bias:

 ![](tsne-init.jpeg "t-SNE projection of word vectors, colored by gender bias. ")